TattlingJam4231/weapon-rebalances/README.md

        - ammo pickup decreased from 0.95/1.35 to 0.4/1.5

    - Tier 2
+     - damage falloff
+       - starts at 20 meters
+       - ends at 25 meters
+       - at maximum falloff damage is increased to 150%

      - Rattlesnake
        - ammo pickup decreased from 2.7/4.05 to 1/2
        - rate of fire increased from 60 to 80